OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-cut-copy-paste.md

 ## Copy and paste

 The [Range.copyFrom](/javascript/api/excel/excel.range#copyfrom-sourcerange--copytype--skipblanks--transpose-) method replicates the **Copy** and **Paste** actions of the Excel UI.
-The range object that `copyFrom` is called on is the destination.
+The destination is the `Range` object that `copyFrom` is called on.
 The source to be copied is passed as a range or a string address representing a range.

 The following code sample copies the data from **A1:E1** into the range starting at **G1** (which ends up pasting into **G1:K1**).